lkctrl/lkctrl/README.md

 > A lazy man are coding....

-Aspiring full-stack engineer and solo developer, somemtimes creating small games using Godot.
-Night owl by nature, I find the quiet hours most productive for coding.
-Self-taught and still learning, my coding skills not be perfect, so I welcome any guidance or advice you can offer.
+Aspiring full-stack engineer and solo developer.

 ### GitHub Stats